A vacuum-ultraviolet spectropolarimeter for an electron beam ion trap: Discussion

 \subsection{Final Result and Uncertainty Analysis}

 Assuming $\delta = 180^\circ$ and $(R_s-R_p)/(R_s+R_p)=1$ for the $\Delta d = 8.420~\mu$m waveplate, the $B$ value directly gives the polarization; thus $P=-0.178$ with a statistical uncertainty of $\pm0.005$.
 Considering that the minimum value of $(R_s-R_p)/(R_s+R_p)$ is 0.97, the magnitude of the polarization may exceed that of the measured $B$ value by at most 0.005.
-The uncertainty in the retardation may also reduce the $B$ value by at most 0.002.
+The uncertainty in the retardation may also reduce the magnitude of the $B$ value by at most 0.002.
+In addition, contamination from the neighboring $j=1/2$ peak may reduce the magnitude of the measured $B$ value by 0.002.
 Thus, if these systematic uncertainties are added linearly, the final result is obtained as

 for the $2s$--$2p_{3/2}$ transition in Li-like N$^{4+}$ excited by a 1000~eV electron beam.